1.5.9. FIDO U2F#

 Set up required policy#

-In the following example we will use “https://u2fdemo.de” as mocked authentication
+In the following example we will use https://u2fdemo.de as an

 [u2f_single]